-- Currently the running costs and maintenance bills for the arts centre are considerably more than the amount of income in generates.
-So the additional income raised by the pay and display car park would help keep it open and help make sure we can keep the hiring costs at an affordable level.
+Currently the running costs and maintenance bills for the arts centre are considerably more than the amount of income in generates.
+So the additional income raised by the pay and display car park will help keep it open and help make sure we can keep the hiring costs at an affordable level.

-- The Council thought about not introducing car parking charges.
-However, the budget we have available to help us run the theatre and arts centre is reducing, and so charging for this car park provides an opportunity to upkeep and improve this greatly valued theatre and arts centre and car park.
+- We thought about not introducing car parking charges.
+However, the budget we have available to help us run the theatre and arts centre is reducing, and so charging for this car park provided an opportunity to upkeep and improve this greatly valued theatre and arts centre and car park.
 In addition the car park has become increasingly difficult to manage over the last five years as more and more residents and shoppers use it as a free place to park, so there are less spaces available for people that visit the theatre and arts centre.

 - We thought about allowing customers to hand in a part of their car parking ticket at the theatre box office for a refund.
-However, we feel that as there are only 21 spaces, and all the other theatre goers that park in other nearby car parks don’t get this benefit, we felt it wouldn’t be fair.
+However, we feel that as there are only 21 spaces, and all the other theatre goers that park in other nearby car parks don’t get this benefit, it wouldn’t be fair.

 - We thought about only charging for parking until 6pm.
 However, most of the theatres shows start between 7.30pm and 8pm.
 If the car park is free at 6pm it will be used by some residents for free overnight parking, leaving less spaces available for theatre goers.

 - We thought about only allowing people to stay in the car park for a maximum of three hours, which is normal in our short stay car parks.
 However, people going to an afternoon theatre performance may need more than three hours to go in, see the show and get back out again so we are proposing to make it four hours.